Quick Guide: Fertilizer Basics for Indoors and Out

 When should we stop fertilizing?

-Plants that are about to go into dormancy should not be encouraged to grow foliage as it can cause them to expend energy when they should be going to sleep.
+Plants that are about to go into dormancy should not be encouraged to grow foliage as it can cause them to expend energy they would otherwise be storing for their period of rest.
 This is important to consider for trees and shrubs as we head into winter.
 Plants receiving inadequate light (like houseplants in winter) should not be fertilized as they may not have the light resources to produce healthy foliage – the result can be weak or lanky growth.
 If soil is new out of the bag or otherwise in good health, avoid fertilizing as it can be unnecessary and provide no benefit to the plant.

 What can we do to improve soil health?

 Aside from using fertilizer, we can also try to improve the soil by adding organic material.
 This is something we can do over the course of the year for our outside gardens – it’s not so easy to do indoors.
 Using mulches like bark, leaves or straw will help your soil obtain fresh organic material.
 These materials break down over time and enter the soil helping to improve drainage, mycelium activity and increase nutrition.
 We can also add compost to our planting beds.
-You can make your own compost with waste from your garden and kitchen or you can purchase a commercially available product like Mushroom compost.
+You can make your own compost with waste from your garden and kitchen, or you can purchase a commercially available product like Mushroom compost.
+Another excellent organic option to add is worm castings!

 What else can we do to ensure our plants get nutrients?